3mdeb/news-and-ideas/post.md

 ---

 Recently we started preparation of coreboot training for one of our customers.
-Out platform of choice for that training is MinnowBoard Turbot.
+Our platform of choice for that training is MinnowBoard Turbot.
 There are couple reasons for that:

 * during training we can show recent firmware trends - despite we don't like blobs (FSP, AGESA, PSP, ME etc.) and bloated designs (UEFI) we cannot escape reality and have to show customers how to deal with those components.
-  MonnowBoard Turbot use couple of them, but also support coreboot.
+  MinnowBoard Turbot use couple of them, but also supports coreboot.

-* we can present recent Intel SoC features - MinnowBoard Turbot Dual-Core has Intel Atom E3826 which support for VT-x, TXE, PCU (Platform Control Unity), JTAG and other features that can be very interesting from firmware engineer point of view
+* we can present recent Intel SoC features - MinnowBoard Turbot Dual-Core has Intel Atom E3826 which has support for VT-x, TXE, PCU (Platform Control Unit), JTAG and other features that can be very interesting from firmware engineer point of view

-* we can use platform which is used as reference design for various products - it looks like market for BayTrail (and newer Intel platforms) is quite big and there are many companies that develop solutions based on it
+* we can use the platform which is used as a reference design for various products - it looks like market for BayTrail (and newer Intel platforms) is quite big and there are many companies that develop solutions based on it

 MinnowBoard was also used in UEFI security related trainings in which we are really interested in.

 Key problem with presentation and workshop preparation was need for SF100 as SPI programmer.
 This tool is high quality, but is quite expensive.
-When we add it to cost of MinnoBoard, equipment and shipping we end up with cost of one development environment ~530USD (MinnowBoard Turbot: 200USD, SF100: 230USD, peripherals+power supply: 50USD, shipping: 50USD).
+When we add it to cost of MinnowBoard, equipment and shipping we end up with cost of one development environment ~530USD (MinnowBoard Turbot: 200USD, SF100: 230USD, peripherals+power supply: 50USD, shipping: 50USD).
 If we want to have 3-4 developers working on that project we end up spending >2k USD, which is not negligible cost.

 Obviously in this case DediProg is first component to cut price.
-DediProg is high quality hardware and truly we not always need to bleeding edge quality.
+DediProg is high quality hardware and truly we don't always need to bleeding edge quality.
 It was already proven, that accepting longer flashing time, we may have hardware solution that is much cheaper.
 Namely we can utilize Raspberry Pi 3 what reduce cost to 46USD and using RPi Zero W reduce that to 7USD.

-So the purpose of below blog post is to use RPi Zero W (RPiZW) as flasher for MinnowBoard Turbo and possibly other platforms.
+So the purpose of below blog post is to use RPi Zero W (RPiZW) as flasher for MinnowBoard Turbot and possibly other platforms.
 This is nothing new as many times this procedures were described on various RPi versions.

 # RPiZW preparation